Note: This page is under construction. Photographs will be switched out as better ones are taken to better illustrate the differences.

 Lugs became ornate.
 Stayed mostly the same until end of production, except for center cutout on the top side of the lower head tube lug being shallower from about 1963 and beyond.

-Front and sides the same, center cutout on top side of lower head tube lug is shallower
+Front and sides the same, center cutout on top side of down tube/head tube lug is shallower

 Rear brake cable braze-ons: